 Smell – take that same saddle above, can you smell the oiled leather, the saddle soap, maybe you can remember the fresh smell of pasture or the heat on the desert in the cool of an evening’s ride.,

 The object could be associated with life, loss, silly or serious.
 Many people save recipes and baseballs, dog leashes and photographs of all sorts.
 I have a red leather-bound book that belonged to my great grandfather.
 The title is Ken Saddles Up, with a 1945 copyright.
 I imagine him sitting in his beat-up old armchair, stacks of books at his side, reading this children’s book to one of his grandkids by dim lantern light.
-This is a treasured time of rest and escape after a hard day working in the diary barns of his Willamette, Oregon farm.
-Did this start the seeds of love of education, horses and curiosity about the world in his offspring?
+This is a treasured time of rest and escape after a hard day working in the dairy barns of his Willamette, Oregon farm.
+Did this start the seeds of love of education, horses, and curiosity about the world in his offspring?
 I like to think it probably did.

 Oh, and the rest of the story?
 It’s serendipitous, a little sad, and downright cool:

 That little red book was signed by my great grandfather.
 On the same page is a penciled price of $4.50.
 I found it at my favorite local secondhand bookstore while browsing one day.
 The book had been in my grandmother’s collection in Corvallis, OR.
-When she passed away my father brought many items home and shared mementoes with his children.
+When she passed away my father brought many items home and shared mementos with his children.
 Somehow, this book ended up in an overwhelming collection of books that was eventually taken to the bookstore for resale.
-It was missed, but meant to be and I was delighted, thankful, and a bit overwhelmed when I found it.
+It was missed but meant to be and I was delighted, thankful, and a bit overwhelmed when I found it.

 May your years be sprinkled with the occasional bit of whimsy and full of rich memories.